 Treatment: A 100% strict, life-long adherence, Gluten Free Diet and the undesired antibodies disappear

-After the diagnosis is confirmed, the only treatment is a strict Gluten Free Diet.
+After the diagnosis is confirmed, the only remedy is a strict Gluten Free Diet.
 Avoiding all foods containing any amount of Wheat, Rye, Barley or related grain.

-There are plenty of food items that are naturally gluten free, however, this is a complex diet because gluten is used in the manufacturing of so many different processed foods.
-Gluten has some excellent food production qualities lending it to be used in many products.
+There are plenty of naturally gluten-free food items.
+However, this is a complex diet, because gluten is used in the manufacturing of so many different processed foods.
+Gluten has some excellent food production qualities lending making it a perfect ingredient in many products.
 This includes the highly elastic properties useful in baked goods, the flavoring used from barley (malt) and using flour as a thickener (for soups, sauces, etc.).
 Label reading to determine the ingredients of every food eaten is an essential skill when following this diet.